telliott99/CryptoQuickies/Beale_cipher.md

     ..
     ABLISHTHISCONSTITUTIONFORTHEUNITEDSTA

-We could use this text as a one-time pad to encrypt a message like
+We could use the text as a one-time pad to encrypt a message like

     ATTACKATDAWN

-The encryption method is this:  for every character `m` of the message, take the corresponding character `k` from the pad (here I refer to it as the key).  `i` is the index of `m` offset by the index of `k`, mod `26`.
+The encryption method is this:  for every character `m` of the message, take the corresponding character `k` from the pad (here I refer to it as the key).  `i` is the index of `m` plus the index of `k`, mod `26`.
 Return that character of the alphabet.

 ``` python
 def f(m, k, mode='enc'):